tawasta/partner/partner_map_view/README.rst

 Partner Map View
 ================

-Adds map view for contacts.
+- Map view for contacts
+- Latitude and longitude fields for company

 Configuration
 =============